manmeet-22/MoviesCentral-App/README.md

 ## How to Work with the Source

 This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies.
 You must provide your own API key in order to build the app.
-When you get it, just paste it to:
+When you get it, just paste it in the `ApiUtility.java` file:
     ```
-    app/build.gradle
+    public static final String API_KEY = "Your Api Key";
     ```

 ## Libraries